Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “People who seek help from marriage counselors usually assume that the goal of therapy is saving the marriage,” said Dr. Harley.
 “Unfortunately, most marital therapists are specifically trained to be non-directive or neutral.
 They see themselves as someone couples can talk to, but not someone who will coach them into changes that will ultimately save their marriage.”

-A recent Consumer’s Report study indicated that only 16% of those who seek marital counseling find it to be helpful, the lowest of all forms of therapy.
+A recent Consumer’s Report study indicated that only 16% of those who seek marital counseling find it to be helpful.
+That’s the lowest of all forms of therapy.
 Dr. Harley attributes that low level of success to the abundance of counselors who use non-directive methods.

 “How can a plan possibly achieve its goal when there’s no goal?” asks Dr. Harley.
 “It’s no wonder that most marriage counseling is so ineffective.”
 This doesn’t mean that couples shouldn’t seek help.
 In fact, Dr. Harley encourages couples in trouble to find a marriage counselor to help save their marriage.

-“Couples need to understand that there are times in even the strongest of marriages when you need additional support and motivation that frequently only a professional marriage counselor or marriage educator can provide,” said Dr. Harley.
-“An effective marriage counselor or educator will help you avoid or overcome intense emotional trauma associated with a failing marriage, create a plan that will help you’re your marriage and motivate you to complete that plan.”
+“Couples need to understand that there are times in even the strongest of marriages when you need additional support and motivation.
+It’s help that frequently only a professional marriage counselor or marriage educator can provide,” said Dr. Harley.
+“An effective marriage counselor or educator will help you avoid or overcome intense emotional trauma associated with a failing marriage.
+A good marriage counselor creates a plan that will help your marriage and motivate you to complete that plan.”

 Whether your marriage is in significant distress or just needs some assistance in getting through a tough time, Dr. Harley believes that couples should know how to pick an effective marriage counselor.
-Before they set up their first appointment, they should ask the counselor certain questions to make sure he’ll help them accomplish their goals of making their marriage mutually fulfilling.
+Before they set up their first appointment, they should ask the counselor certain questions.
+They are to make sure he’ll help them accomplish their goals of making their marriage mutually fulfilling.

 Dr. Harley suggests that couples do the following before choosing a marriage counselor: